Part I - General information applicable to all priority entitlement types

 1.7 What to do when persons with a priority entitlement self-refer

-Persons with a priority entitlement may directly contact managers who are planning to staff or are in the process of running an appointment process, after having received clearance to do so.
+Persons with a priority entitlement may directly contact managers who are planning to staff a position or are in the process of running an appointment process, even after the manager has received priority clearance.
 In such cases, the first duty of the organization is to confirm the person's priority entitlement.
-This confirmation can be obtained through the Priority Information Management System (the System) or from the home organization if the person elected not to be registered in the System.
-Persons with a priority entitlement who self-refer either before or after a priority clearance has been given, must be treated as if they had been identified by the System for a job opportunity, including their appointment ahead of all others, if found qualified.
-This requirement applies regardless of the level of the position.
+This confirmation can be obtained through the Priority Information Management System (PIMS) or from the home organization if the person elected not to be registered and activated in PIMS.
+Persons with a priority entitlement who self-refer either before or after a priority clearance has been given must be treated as if they had been identified and notified by PIMS for a position, including their appointment ahead of all others, if found qualified.
+This requirement applies regardless of the level of the position, except for persons with a reinstatement priority entitlement.

-The PSC requires that persons with a priority entitlement identified for a job opportunity as a result of a clearance request be assessed prior to the assessment of any other persons.
+The PSC requires that persons with a priority entitlement notified about a position as a result of a clearance request be assessed prior to the assessment of any other persons.
 However, because self-referrals often occur after an organization has started its staffing process, the assessment of a person with a priority entitlement should be carried out as quickly as possible.
 The hiring manager should take the duration of the person's priority entitlement into consideration to ensure they are assessed in a timely manner and to avoid adversely impacting the person’s entitlement for appointment ahead of others, if qualified.
-This discretion applies to all opportunities, including those that would constitute a promotion.

 In the case of anticipatory processes, where the organization cannot make immediate appointments, it is important to determine when those appointments will be made and whether this will be prior to the expiration of the priority entitlement.
-If the person with a priority entitlement is qualified, but their entitlement will expire before the appointment date (this assumes that the organization knows what future date will be used for the appointment), a letter of offer can be provided (and signed by all parties) while the person's priority entitlement is still effective, but indicating the future date of appointment in the letter.
+If the person with a priority entitlement is qualified, but their entitlement will expire before the appointment date (if the appointment date is known), a letter of offer can be provided (and signed by all parties) while the person's priority entitlement is still effective, but indicating the future date of appointment in the letter.

 Persons with a priority entitlement are encouraged to apply to anticipatory processes and identify themselves as having a priority entitlement.
 In cases where the organization cannot make the appointment or provide a letter of offer with a future date of appointment before the end of their priority entitlement, the person with a priority entitlement would be treated as any other candidate in the appointment process once their priority entitlement period expires.
 Their eligibility as a candidate in an appointment process would be subject to the usual requirements, such as having applied to the process within the prescribed time limits and being within the area of selection established for that appointment process.
 For additional information please refer to the Appointment Policy.